webboty/Dexter-Wiki/Dexter-Setup.md

 ## Assemble
 Now remove the Dexter robot from the lower level of the case. <br>

 ![](https://user-images.githubusercontent.com/419392/59470338-36a39800-8dec-11e9-8b33-f0f3ae1827b8.png)<br>
+_This picture shows a Dexter without a skin, your's may have one._<br>
 Typically, you should grip it by the handle on Joint 3 aka "the elbow" (avoid gripping the side of joint 3 which has the belts) and by the base mounting column.
 Align the strakes with holes in the base mount and slide it in.
 Tighten the base clamp.
 It requires a Phillips head screwdriver.

 ## Position